Chris Galvin – Owner/Guide

 Originally an Ohio native, I’ve been fishing since around the age of five.
-Something clicked with me immediately, like it was part of my DNA.
+Something about fishing clicked with me immediately, like it was part of my DNA.
 Growing up, I fished for almost every species that swam near me.
 Largemouth bass in local lakes were my favorite target.
 Occasionally I would make it to Lake Erie for walleye and perch.
 Next came trout and smallmouth bass in Michigan, followed by a long list of inshore and offshore species in Florida.
 As my addiction grew, I began recording every fishing show I could find.
 Magazines were my other source of new information, which I snuck into school regularly… sorry Mom.

-Fly Fishing Competitions
+Competitive Fly Fishing

-Competitive fly angling for trout helps keep me on top of new techniques and flies.
+Competitive fly angling for trout helps keep me on top of new techniques, equipment, and flies.
 Most every competition I’ve attended follow the FIPS Mouche rules of fly angling.
-Most notably, you can use attached weight or indicators on your line.
+Most notably, you can’t use attached weight or indicators on your line.
 These restricitons actually open up the angler to an array of new possibilities to catch fish.
-It was from competitive fly fishing that “European Nymphing” was born (though I prefer to call it “competition nymphing”) I’ve enjoyed competing across the country over the years.
+It was from competitive fly fishing that European Nymphing or euronymphing was born.
+Though I prefer to call it “competition nymphing“.
+I’ve enjoyed competing across the country over the years.
 Tournaments in Oregon, Idaho, Michigan, Nevada, New Mexico, North Carolina, Pennsylvania, and Colorado have broadened my game and taught me to catch trout in different types of waters.

 My Other Addiction – Carp

 have an obsession with love to fly fish for carp.
 The angling public is quickly catching on about how fun this species is to pursue with a fly rod!
 Fishing to carp with a fly is a new frontier for many fly anglers, especially those looking for a more challenging adversary.
 A guided carp fly fishing trip can help get you started in this niche.
 Check out our dedicated carp page right here.